Page hints

 Three types of research themes can be distinguished:

 With our highly interdisciplinary approach, we are targeting novel polymer materials, for use in such areas as reprocessable thermosets and composites, reversible adhesives, self-healing polymers, sustainable coatings, informatics and recycling by a combination of fine control over the polymer chemistry and an in-depth characterization of the materials generated, in conjunction with numerous academic and corporate partners.
-Since 2020, our group participates to VITRIMAT, a European consortium workin on vitrimer materials.

 A Business Developer, operating in the fields of our research, is strongly involved in the development of early-stage technologies and the set-up of long-standing interactions with corporate partners.